MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/xrd-preview.md

 Insert peaks by
   * Option 1: Treatment > Insert Peak (Ctrl+R).
 Click on the tip of each peak you want to add.
   * Option 2: In Peak Lists > Right Click > Add Peak…  and manually enter the data.

+## Determine a mystery compound:
+* After determining the background and peaks,Right Click > Search Match > (Optional) change the search settings > Search > Ok.
+* Options for improving your outcomes:
+  * Under the Restrictions tab > Restrictions set > Select Restriction set, you can pick your type of material from a drop down menu.
+For example, if you material is organic, select “Organic”
+  * Under the Restrictions tab > Edit… will give you a pop up for many ways to restrict your search.
+For example, under Chemistry, one can input the elements that are or are not present in the sample.
+Ther
+  * Clicking Execute Fitting > <Profile Fit> Default often improves the confidence and precision of the results.
+* Interpreting the Matches:
+Score shows the confidence of the program in the pattern match between your samples and the candidate.
+To check if the program was correct, click on the candidate you are interested in.
+Thin blue lines will show up on the graph.
+Check that each blue line matches up with the height and location of a peak of your sample.
+Once you are confident with your match, left click and pull it to the Pattern List panel.
+This “accepts” it.
+On the graph, if any peak is not matched by the accepted candidate’s pattern, it will retain a blue downward facing arrow on it.
+The candidates list reorganizes to find a compound that fits the unfitted peak.
+Continue this process until all peaks have been matched and all compounds in your sample have been found.
+This is an excellent source of tutorial videos: https://www.youtube.com/@IAMMDiffractionFacility